 Other readers don’t mind, and they outnumber readers like me.
 So that “combined whole” works against my voice.
 It’s not malicious (though it might be ignorant—every time I bring up the “clean infers dirty” STI example at a writing workshop I see the lightbulb moment for writers).
-People don’t know what they don’t know, and that includes queer people.
+People don’t know what they don’t know, (and that includes queer people, especially when it comes to experiences from other parts of the queer alphabet or across intersections).
 We aren’t born to a continuance of heritage, which I talk about a lot.
 This is why “nothing about us without us” is so important: if we don’t include queer men when we write about queer men, the sometimes harmful stuff that sneaks in is far more likely to go unnoticed, including by those of us within the greater queer community who don’t know what we don’t know.

 I try to speak up about those things.
 I review them, or I discuss them here on the blog or on my social media sites.
 But I am one queer man, and even if a lot of queer men said the same things (and sometimes we do exactly that), the outnumbered thing still holds.
 My review pointing out the erasure of bisexuality might be one of a hundred, and all the rest are glowing about how hot they find “gay-for-you.”
 My post about the issue might flash in a pan.
 The social media feed scrolls on.